imdrr30/SnapPaste/README.md

 - [Download](https://snappaste.github.io/app)
 ![appshot](https://github.com/revanrohith/SnapPaste/raw/master/assets/appshot.png)
 ## Instructions for macOS
-- macOS additionally requires php to run.
-- If php is not installed, install it via homebrew.
-- In terminal enter `brew install php@7.2`
 - `php.ini` must be configured to receive files with larger size
 - Paste `php.ini` from sourcecode to `/etc/`
 - Move the App to the application folder to run.